conjurdemos/Accelerator-AI-agent-demos/README.md

   - Transport type: Streamable HTTP<br>
   - URL: http://localhost:<port>/mcp (displayed on server startup)
 <br>
-Click the Connect button, then the Tools tab (top middle), then List Tools.
+Click the Connect button, then the Tools tab (top middle), then List Tools.<br>
-Click on run_sql_query tool and you can enter SQL queries in the right window."
+Click on run_sql_query tool and you can enter SQL queries in the right window.
-   For example: \"select * from pets;\"<br>
+- For example: "select * from pets;"<br>
 The Inspector is not attached to any LLM so it cannot process natural language prompts.

 ## 2-self-hosted